OptimalTransportNetworks/OptimalTransportNetworks.jl/docs/src/index.md

 ## Performance Notes

 * The Julia implementation does not provide hard-coded Gradients, Jacobians, and Hessians as the MATLAB implementation does for some model cases, but relies solely on JuMP's automatic differentiation.
-This has proven ineffective for dual solutions to the model where the objective is quite complex.
-Thus, at present, duality does not help to speed up computations in Julia, and accordingly the default is `duality = false`.
-I expect this to change in when [support for detecting nonlinear subexpressions](https://github.com/jump-dev/JuMP.jl/issues/3738) will be added to JuMP.
+One exception is dual solutions which are implemented directly using Ipopt and hard-coded sparse hessians - they are super fast.
+By default `duality = true`, and if labor is fixed and `beta <= 1`, users will experience very fast dual solves.
+I also expect non-dual solutions to speed up when [support for detecting nonlinear subexpressions](https://github.com/jump-dev/JuMP.jl/issues/3738) will be added to JuMP.

-* Symbolic autodifferentiation via [MathOptSymbolicAD.jl](https://github.com/lanl-ansi/MathOptSymbolicAD.jl) can provide significant performance improvements.
+* Symbolic autodifferentiation via [MathOptSymbolicAD.jl](https://github.com/lanl-ansi/MathOptSymbolicAD.jl) can also provide significant performance improvements for non-dual cases.
 The symbolic backend can be activated using:

 ```julia
 import MathOptInterface as MOI